Electrical wiring: Bus bars, bus duct, cable bus

 For very high currents in electrical apparatus, and for high currents distributed through a building, bus bars can be used.
 (The term "bus" is a contraction of the Latin omnibus – meaning "for all".)
-Each live conductor of such a system is a rigid piece of copper or aluminium, usually in flat bars (but sometimes as tubing or other shapes).
+Each live ("hot") conductor of such a system is a rigid piece of copper or aluminium, usually in flat bars (but sometimes as tubing or other shapes).
 Open bus bars are never used in publicly accessible areas, although they are used in manufacturing plants and power company switch yards to gain the benefit of air cooling.
 A variation is to use heavy cables, especially where it is desirable to transpose or "roll" phases.

 In industrial applications, conductor bars are often pre-assembled with insulators in grounded enclosures.
 This assembly, known as bus duct or busway, can be used for connections to large switchgear or for bringing the main power feed into a building.
 A form of bus duct known as "plug-in bus" is used to distribute power down the length of a building; it is constructed to allow tap-off switches or motor controllers to be installed at designated places along the bus.
 The big advantage of this scheme is the ability to remove or add a branch circuit without removing voltage from the whole duct.

 Bus ducts may have all phase conductors in the same enclosure (non-isolated bus), or may have each conductor separated by a grounded barrier from the adjacent phases (segregated bus).
 For conducting large currents between devices, a cable bus is used.

 For very large currents in generating stations or substations, where it is difficult to provide circuit protection, an isolated-phase bus is used.
 Each phase of the circuit is run in a separate grounded metal enclosure.
 The only fault possible is a phase-to-ground fault, since the enclosures are separated.
 This type of bus can be rated up to 50,000 amperes and up to hundreds of kilovolts (during normal service, not just for faults), but is not used for building wiring in the conventional sense.